Connect with others who understand.

 • Human epidermal growth factor receptor 2 (HER2)

-Your prognosis will depend, in part, on where in your body the distant tumors — called metastases — develop.
-In this article, we’ll go over other parts of the body TNBC commonly spreads to, symptoms to look out for, and how it may affect your prognosis.
-Your oncologist (cancer specialist) can help you understand more about metastatic TNBC and what your options are.
+Individual prognosis depends partly on where the metastases (distant tumors) develop.
+In this article, we’ll cover areas of the body TNBC commonly spreads to, symptoms to watch for, and ways metastasis can affect outcomes.
+Your oncologist (cancer specialist) can help you better understand your specific diagnosis and treatment options.

 Liver Metastasis